ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 Pell's lips curved in a fierce grin.
 "Then we'll show them what desperate people can do when they have something worth protecting."

-Below them, the first rays of dawn touched their hidden valley with gold.
+Below them, the last rays of sunset touched their hidden valley with gold.
 Gond felt something settle deep in his chest.

 The next day, Pell and Gond-the only members of the group with any military experience-began training the able-bodied refugees in defense.
 Gond, knowing he had neither time nor weapons for proper military training, focused on teaching pike work-both because pikes provide strong defense against mounted foes and because they enable many inexperienced defenders to group up on a single enemy.